obedtandadjaja/identitas/README.md

 1. Detect the text inside the card
 1. Calculate confidence level in the text detection, if it is below a certain threshold, have the user to reupload or position the camera correctly.
 Might need to also turn on/off the camera's flash

+## External factors that may affect result

+1. Image/sensor noise.
+Sensor noise from a handheld camera is typically higher than that of a traditional scanner.
+2. Viewing angles.
+The scene might not have a viewing angle that is parallel to the text.
+3. Blurring.
+4. Lighting condition.
+We cannot control if the camera has flash on, or if the sun is shining brightly.
+5. Resolution.
+Differences in camera quality might affect the amount of noise in the scene.
+6. Non-paper objects.
+Paper is not reflective, but text that appear on a reflective object makes it harder to detect.

 ## Examples

 <div style="display:inline-block">